 2021-22 2022-23 2023-24 Worcestershire multiagency pathway and collaborative commissioning arrangements for assessment and diagnosis of children with Autism Spectrum Condition to be implemented in Herefordshire.
 Review of existing and potential complimentary crisis care alternatives across the ICS, including for CYP.
 Establish additional crisis alternative provision, based on local need and co-production approach.
-Review and redevelopment of mental health VCSE provision across Herefordshire and Worcestershire.
+Review and redevelopment of mental health VCSE provision across H erefordshire and Worcestershire.
 Move to alliance-based model of provision for mental health services across the ICS.
 Review care pathways for Looked After Children, children and young people subject to a child protection plan, and children with ADHD.
 Establish system-wide approach to career development, support and training for Peer Support workforce.
-Commission Qwell online mental health support and advice portal across ICS, and Mental Wellbeing service in most deprived schools in Worcestershire (where MHST not in place) Length of hospital admissions and delayed transfers of care to be reduced for children and young people.
+Closer joint working regionally with police and criminal justice, including Liaison and Diversion and Crisis Alternatives, to ensure people reach the right services as early as possible while reducing the burden on police and other blue light services.
+Commission Qwell online mental health support and advice portal across ICS, and Mental Wellbeing service in most deprived schools in Worcestershire (where MHST not in place) Length of hospital stay and delayed transfers of care to be reduced for children and young people.
 Consistent service models to be established across Herefordshire and Worcestershire, following move to a single NHS provider.
 Establish ICS Mental Health Inequalities Board to address health inequalities across system, including those exacerbated by COVID CAMHS waiting times to be reduced utilising Quality Improvement methodology and best practice across two counties and nationally.
 Needs assessments to be undertaken focusing on: Mental Health Employability among vulnerable groups Sexual abuse and trauma New Drugs and alcohol strategy to be developed for Worcestershire in line with Dame Carol Black review recommendations, including increased training and integration with mental health services.
 Patient Shared Care Record to be developed to provide up to date information for patients and clinicians across organisations Develop a model of care that will provide rehabilitation, or reduce the need for admissions, for young people who require more intensive support.
+Service redesign for public health nursing, health visiting and school mealth offer for young families, pregnant women and school age child